Vlastrix/keytastic_backend/docs/flow_of_keytastic/userFlow.md

 ### What is the "Profile screen"?
 In this screen the user can change his username, email and password.
 He can also choose to Sign Out or to send feedback about the app to the developers.

+### What is the "New Keyboard" screen?
+In this screen users can add a new keyboard for validation, the user needs to specify the images, technical detais, features and where you can find it to buy it.
+These new keyboards can be modified or corrected by the administrators and then added to the database of the app.

 ### What is the "Description view" of the keyboard?
 In this screen the user can see all of the details and features of a keyboard.
 Here the user can mark the keyboard as favorite, share it, browse images or post a comment.